redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 Within `api` there are two directories:

-- `prisma` contains the plumbing for the database:
+- `db` contains the plumbing for the database:

   - `schema.prisma` contains the database schema (tables and columns)
   - `seeds.js` is used to populate your database with any data that needs to exist for your app to run at all (maybe an admin user or site configuration).